HexkB0i/beetroot-homework/works/ParsedFeeds/README.md

+### Load the image
-docker load -i technica.tar      --- Load the image
+docker load -i technica.tar

+### Run the app
-docker run -p 8080:8080 bbcamel/technica:latest     --- Run the app
+docker run -p 8080:8080 bbcamel/technica:latest

 *interface is at the port 8080*